philpagel/ut8803e/README.md

 have successfully tested it on those systems, please let me know and I'll update this statement.

-I no longer own the multimeter so if you find a bug I will need your help for testing.

 # In a nutshell